boytchev/suica/docs/user-guide.md

-## Common objects
+## Common 2D objects

-The common objects represents simple shapes, like points, square, cubes, spheres and so on.
+The common 2D objects represents flat 1D and 2D shapes, like points, squares, circles and so on.
 Their constructions requires to set just a few properties.
 Some of the objects have framed variants, where only their edges are drawn with lines.

-The width of the lines is 1 pixels and this limitation is set in the underlying technology.
+_**Note:** The width of the lines is 1 pixel and this limitation is set in the underlying technology._

 ### Point